zplewis/lastmileoftheway/README.md

     - Add Last Mile of the Way text with logo at the top
     - Add <h1>Order of Service</h1> with <p>for First Name Last Name</p> under the logo and text
     - Make the Last Mile of the Way text at the top a link to the site
-- Make it so that users can have up to 5 users to provide reflections
+- Make it so that users can have up to 10 users to provide reflections
-  - Add a button that increases the number of reflections persons to a maximum of 5 (max is set via `.env`)
+  - Add a button that increases the number of reflections persons to a maximum of 10 (max is set via `.env`)
-  - Make sure the summary also shows the number of reflections people selected
+  - Make sure the summary also shows the reflections people selected
   - Allow increasing the reflections people even if there are empty persons fields
-- Actually send the email with a PDF containing the summary, attached obituary, and additional questions
-- Make sure to document all features used on this site that may not be immediately obvious, like explicit model binding for routes
-- Make it so that people can be added or taken away dynamically for reflections.
-- Make sure all links work
 - Add summary page
-- Handle when invalid guide URLs are provided
-  - a 404 | Not Found page is displayed currently
-  - Redirect to the category page instead of 404 for guide links
-- True server side form validation
-- Complete summary page
 - All optional switch fields should be required! toggle to off sets the value to "No"
 - Can you require a field unless two fields have values. like in the case of a song?
   - If you include the opening hymn, but do not select a song, , then custom song is required
   - Or, you could have both song values (select, custom) required_unless!
 - Finish input validation for all required fields (input, select)
+- Summary: With no service type selected, make sure the user made a choice whether to include all optional parts of the service
+- Summary: make sure an old testament reading is selected or a custom one provided
+- Summary: make sure a new testament reading is selected or a custome one provided
 - Finish adding input validation values to the database
+- Make it so that people can be added or taken away dynamically for reflections.
+- True server side form validation
+- Complete summary page

+### Remaining

+- Actually send the email with a PDF containing the summary, attached obituary, and additional questions
+- Make sure to document all features used on this site that may not be immediately obvious, like explicit model binding for routes

+- Make sure all links work

+- Handle when invalid guide URLs are provided
+  - a 404 | Not Found page is displayed currently
+  - Redirect to the category page instead of 404 for guide links

 - Add ability to upload a file and send the summary via email on the same page
 - Add validation to make sure that the upload bio file is an accepted type
 - Add validation for all five email address inputs

-- Summary: With no service type selected, make sure the user made a choice whether to include all optional parts of the service
-- Summary: make sure an old testament reading is selected or a custom one provided
-- Summary: make sure a new testament reading is selected or a custome one provided
+- Add Google Maps address validation to all location fields (maybe phase 2)

 - Definition for liturgy in glossary?
 - Should invocation minister be required?